Emma Zapletalová

-Emma Zapletalová (born 24 March 2000) is a Slovak athlete, who specializes in 400 metres hurdles and 400 metres.
-She represented Slovakia at the 2018 World Junior Championships in Tampere.
-Zapletalová is the reigning European U23 Champion at the 400m hurdles.
+Emma Zapletalová (born 24 March 2000) is a Slovak athlete, who specializes in 400 metres hurdles and 400 metres, holding the Slovak national record in both events.
+She won the bronze medal in the 400 metres hurdles at the 2025 World Championships in Tokyo.
+Previously, Zapletalová held the 2021 European U23 Championships title in the discipline.

+Early life

+Emma Zapletalová was born on 24 March 2000 in Nitra.
+She grew up playing handball alongside athletics but decided to prioritize athletics at the age of 14.

 Career

+Early career

 On 15 July 2018 in Tampere, Zapletalová took fifth place in the 400 m hurdles at the World U20 Championships.
-Afterwards, she had to interrupt her career for several months due to mononucleosis.

-On 2 August 2020, she won the 400 m hurdles in Budapest with a time of 56.19 seconds, thus improving her personal best by almost seven tenths and smashing previous Slovak record.
-On 30 August in Trnava, Zapletalová improved by exactly one second, setting new national record in 55.19 sec.
+Afterwards, she had to interrupt her career for several months due to mononucleosis and a stress fracture to her foot.
+On 2 August 2020, she ran the 400 m hurdles in Budapest in a time of 56.19 seconds, improving her personal best by almost seven tenths and breaking the previous Slovak record.
+On 30 August in Trnava, Zapletalová improved by exactly one second, setting a new national record of 55.19 seconds.

+2021: Olympic Games debut

-In June 2021, at the FBK Games in Hengelo, Netherlands, she qualified for the delayed 2020 Tokyo Olympics in the 400m hurdles, running 55.29.
-Zapletalová took almost one second off her previous national record to win a gold medal at the European U23 Championships in July, where she clocked 54.28 sec.
+In June 2021, at the FBK Games in Hengelo, Netherlands, she qualified by time for the delayed 2020 Tokyo Olympics in the 400m hurdles, running 55.29 seconds.
+Zapletalová took almost one second off her previous national record to win the gold medal at the European U23 Championships in July, running a time of 54.28 seconds.
+She was a semi-finalist in the 400m hurdles at the delayed 2020 Olympic Games held in August 2021, and was named Slovak Athlete of the Year 2021.